darkmastermindz/line-commenter-tool/README.md

 A developer experience tool to comment or uncomment lines in a file based on regex patterns and specific strings, while preserving existing inline comments built in NodeJS.

-Recommend usage is to paired it with [husky](https://github.com/typicode/husky) to automate your post-checkout and pre-commit actions to comment / uncomment code for local development to speed up your team's workflow.
-Have a sucess story or another use case?
+- Recommend usage is to pair it with [husky](https://github.com/typicode/husky) to automate your post-checkout and pre-commit actions to comment / uncomment code for local development to speed up your team's workflow.
+- Have a sucess story or another use case?
 Would love to hear about it, email: [oss@hanselwei.dev](mailto:oss@hanselwei.dev).
-If this has helped your team, please consider sponsoring this repo.
+- If this has helped your team, please consider sponsoring this repo.

 ## Features